Up Your Game with Fascial Stretch Therapy

 Flexibility is the ability of a muscle to lengthen.
 Having this ability is important, but it is not the only thing we should chase in pursuit of a balanced training program.

-Mobility means being able to perform functional movement with no restrictions in range of motion
+Mobility means being able to perform functional movement with no restrictions in the range of motion

 Mobility is different from flexibility because it requires strength, coordination, and body awareness, not just the ability to stretch a muscle.